 - Avoid drinking alcohol

-- Add carbohydrates rich food to your diet
+- Add carbohydrate rich food to your diet

-- Take a warm bath half hour before sleep
+- Take a warm bath half an hour before sleep

 - Try yoga and breathing exercises